cinnamon-bun/concurrency-friends/README.md

 It will run them **one at a time** in the same order they were provided, waiting for each one to finish before moving on to the next one, and returning the value of each one.

 It keeps an internal queue of functions waiting for their turn to run.
-This can be a priority queue if you use a `PriorityLock`, which lets you prioritize some functions to go first.
+You can also give your functions a priority which controls the order they run in, if many are waiting, using an internal priority queue.

 ## Example